 2 Chari A, Minnema MC, Berdeja JG, et al. Talquetamab, a T-cell-redirecting GPRC5D bispecific antibody for multiple myeloma.
 N Engl J Med.
 2022;387(24):2232-2244.

-5 Schinke C, Touzeau C, Oriol A, et al. Symptoms, functioning, and health-related quality of life in patients with relapsed/refractory multiple myeloma treated with talquetamab: updated patient-reported outcomes from the phase 1/2 MonumenTAL-1 study.
-Abstract presented at: The 65th American Society of Hematology (ASH) Annual Meeting; December 9-12, 2023; San Diego, CA.
+5 Schinke C, Touzeau C, Oriol A, et al. Supplement to: Talquetamab improves patient‐reported symptoms and health‐related quality of life in relapsed or refractory multiple myeloma: Results from the phase 1/2 MonumenTAL‐1 study.
+Cancer.
+2025;131(14):e35927.

 6 Faiman B, Rodriguez C, Giri S, et al. Satisfaction and experiences with talquetamab: results from qualitative patient and physician research.
 Poster presented at: The 66th American Society of Hematology (ASH) Annual Meeting; December 7-10, 2024; San Diego, CA.